Okay, it's not really all that hot or cold out there anymore.

 And we know this because of many different examples.

-You're driving along and you get into an accident, and time stands still for a second, as you take in tons of information and just a huge amount of of um literally an uh an implosion on you as a result of that that car wreck, an implosion on you of all these impressions and all that kind of stuff rushing into your brain, and then boom, it appears to rush real fast, as and all of a sudden you're in the hospital and you don't know what's going on, right?
+You're driving along and you get into an accident and time stands still for a second as you take in tons of information and just a huge amount of literally an implosion on you as a result of that car wreck, an implosion on you of all these impressions and all that kind of stuff rushing into your brain.

 And all of that time that had happened in between the actual accident and you arriving there is like maybe one or two little memories.

-And the perception was entirely different in that space of the time as opposed to the the milliseconds of the accident itself, which seemed to take forever.
+And the perception was entirely different in that space of the time as opposed to the milliseconds of the accident itself, which seemed to take forever.

-Um, you know, and you see the bits of metal flying through the air really slow and CGI and that sort of stuff.
+You know, and you see the bits of metal flying through the air really slow and CGI and that sort of stuff.

 It's really cool.

-Uh the dark night of the of the uh film is the is you know the storm beating down on the house and still rain, but just a lot more of it in a shorter period of time, and it has that oppressive feeling as opposed to the other one, which could have been very pleasant, you know, singing in the rain kind of thing, right?
+And it has that oppressive feeling as opposed to the other one, which could have been very pleasant, you know, singing in the rain kind of thing, right?

-And uh we see this culturally.
+And we see this culturally.

-We see this um encapsulated culturally where certain periods will bring out uh artists uh that will uh will capture a feeling of time and be able to put it into their art such that the rest of us can experience and we can all say, Yeah, yeah, I actually remember being there and living through those kind of days.
+We see this encapsulated culturally where certain periods will bring out artists that will capture a feeling of time and be able to put it into their art such that the rest of us can experience.

-the the transition from the actually the final death of the remnants of the uh the war of the state between the states and the final death of the slavery aspects of it and the crumbling of all of the that infrastructure as well as the that quality of the sort of stickiness,
+the transition from actually the final death of the remnants of the war of the state between the states and the final death of the slavery aspects of it and the crumbling of all of that infrastructure,

 There's nothing there to make you linger, right?